kkrt-labs/kakarot-rpc-sandbox/README.md

 - eth_sendTransaction
 - eth_accounts

-A `/mint` route is added to mint ETH to the given EVM address when using the devnet as the Starknet network:
+A `/mint` route is added to mint ETH to the given EVM address when using a devnet (katana or starknet-devnet) as the Starknet network:

 ```bash
 curl http://127.0.0.1:8000/mint -H 'Content-Type: application/json' -d '{"address": "0xc0ffee", "amount": 1234}'